pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 `
 ```

-Parameters:
+Parameters
-- group (NSString): Group from which all channels should be removed.
+- group (NSString): Name of the group from which all channels should be removed.
-- block (PNChannelGroupChangeCompletionBlock): Completion block; receives request processing status.
+- block (PNChannelGroupChangeCompletionBlock): Completion block with request processing status (success/error).

 ### Sample code

-Deleting Channel Group :
+Deleting Channel Group:

 ```
 `1NSString *channelGroup = @"family";